Autoregressive Pre-Training on Pixels and Texts: Introduction

 \section{Introduction}

-The landscape of large language models (LLMs) is undergoing a significant transformation, with advancements that extend the boundaries of language assistant~\cite{llama2}, code generation~\cite{starcoder2-24,chai23}, and multimodal comprehension~\cite{gpt4,gemini23}.
-These models traditionally tokenize input data into discrete elements, treating them as sequences of identifiers, thereby enabling diverse applications.
-However, this approach often struggles with visually enriched textual content, such as PDFs, where direct parsing into text incurs significant information loss.
-Traditional methodologies typically employ pre-trained optical character recognition (OCR) tools for extracting information from such visual texts, but these methods are inherently limited by the fidelity of text extraction.
+Recent advancements in large language models (LLMs) have pushed the boundaries of their capabilities in diverse applications, including language assistant~\cite{llama2}, code generation~\cite{starcoder2-24,chai23}, and multimodal comprehension~\cite{gpt4,gemini23}.
+LLMs typically tokenize input text into sequences of discrete subword units, allowing for a wide array of applications.
+However, tokenization-based approaches struggle with visually complex textual content, such as PDFs, where converting visual data into plain text often results in significant information loss.
+Traditional solutions rely on optical character recognition (OCR) models for extracting text from images, but these methods are inherently limited by the accuracy of text extraction and the fidelity of the original document structure.

-In response to these challenges, a novel paradigm of pixel-based language modeling has emerged, offering a direct pathway to learning from text as visual data (images), transcending the constraints of textual modality~\cite{pixel23,clippo23}.
-This approach promises to surmount the \textit{vocabulary bottleneck} issue~\cite{pixel23}—a trade-off inherent in balancing input encoding granularity against the computational feasibility of vocabulary probability estimation in conventional language models.
+To address these challenges, recent work has introduced a new paradigm: pixel-based language modeling.
+This approach learns directly from the visual representation of text (as images) rather than relying solely on tokenized text.
+Models such as PIXEL~\cite{pixel23} exemplify this shift, offering solutions that circumvent the limitations of traditional tokenization by treating text as image data.
+Pixel-based modeling also addresses the \textit{vocabulary bottleneck}—a trade-off between input encoding granularity and the computational costs associated with vocabulary estimation in conventional language models~\cite{pixel23}.

 In the previous literature, the development of pixel-based language models has been bifurcated into encoder-based~\cite{pixel23,clippo23} or encoder-decoder architectures~\cite{Salesky0KP23}, encompassing models that either employ bidirectional mechanisms akin to MAE~\cite{MAE22} or utilize an encoder-decoder framework, where a pixel-based model serves as the encoder, paired with a unidirectional language decoder.
 Despite these advancements, the exploration of pixel-based models employing a decoder-centric approach remains in its infancy.